 Expired (more than 120 days) listings are now automatically hidden from public view.

 Devices that are discouraged on posting to the list are those items that are too personal or too customized, such as hearing aids.
-Jonathan O’Dell recommends that helpful links on GetATStuff website to who does accept devices such as hearing aids would be of great use to the end user.
+Jonathan O’Dell recommends that helpful links on GetATStuff website linking to who does accept devices such as hearing aids would be of great use to the end user.
 For instance, the Lions Club does accept/distribute hearing aids.

 Kobena suggest that at the next meeting of the Website Update/Review Committee, perhaps they can have a conversation about how to add such links.